 DoFinance provides a rather innovative offer, perfect for those who want an extra-easy P2P investment with a reasonable performance.
-Interest rates range from 5% to 9%, depending on the investment duration.
+Interest rates range from 4% to 11%, depending on the investment duration and early withdrawal terms.

 My opinion on DoFinance